Constantine-Quantum-Tech/qff22-qrng/README.md

 > Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin.

 The reason for that is that the random numbers generated through arithmetic methods are reproducible and have repeating patterns and this is undesirable for many critical applications like cryptography.
-Ideally, we would like to build a random number generator that is outputs unbiased bitstrings, unpredictable, and with high rate.
+Ideally, we would like to build a random number generator which outputs unbiased bitstrings, unpredictable, and with high rate.

-- **Unbiased**: the probability to have a `0` in the bitstring is equal to the probability to have a `1` and the probability to have any sequence of bits is equal to the probability to have any other sequence of bits that has the same length.
+- **Unbiased**: the probability to have a `0` in the bitstring is equal to the probability to have a `1`, and the probability to have any sequence of bits is equal to the probability to have any other sequence of bits that has the same length.

-- **Unpredictable**: if someone knows the algorithm/circuit used to generate the random numbers and also has access to other information like the `seed`.
-He is unable to generate the same bitstring as you.
+- **Unpredictable**: if someone knows the algorithm/circuit used to generate the random numbers and also has access to other information like the `seed`, he should be unable to generate the same bitstring as you.

 - **High rate**: the algorithm/circuit is able to output a large number of random bits.